Genesispro-maker/alx-intermediate-frontend/README.md

 **Semantic HTML**

-This repo contains practices for Accesibily and search engine optimization
+This repo contains practices for Accessibility and search engine optimization

+**Tailwind CSS Grid and Flexbox-layout**

+This repo contains practices talwindcss grid and flexbox layout